 Since in most instances, dental implants are not fully covered by insurance, it leaves those in need of the service in a difficult place.
 If you are in need of an implant, you have a few options.

 Since dental implants in most instances are considered a cosmetic procedure, you may want to think through moving forward with them.
-If dental implants are the solution for you, however, you can greatly benefit from an effective payment plans platform.
+If dental implants are the solution for you, however, you can greatly benefit from an effective patient payment plans platform.

 Denefits allows anyone to be approved for payment plans, regardless of their credit history, and even reports payments to the major credit bureaus so that you can work on rebuilding your credit.